mixrifyAI/obfuscript/README.md

 To start using Obfuscript, follow these simple steps:

 1. Download the latest version of the application from the releases page.
-2. Install the application on your computer.
+2. Unzip the folder and run the application.
 3. Obtain the **free** license key: `FREETIER`.

 ## Usage